think-root/content-sentinel/README.md

 ![alt text](assets/screenshot.png)

-Managing repositories from [content-alchemist](https://github.com/think-root/content-alchemist).
-This application allows you to monitor, generate, and manage GitHub repositories.
+This application allows you to monitor, generate, and manage GitHub repositories from [content-alchemist](https://github.com/think-root/content-alchemist) app.

 ## Features